 Term Description Registered Bank The worldwide operations of JPMorgan Chase Bank, National Association or JPMorgan Chase Bank, N.A.
-This includes the Banking Group NZ Branch The New Zealand operations of Registered Bank conducted through its New Zealand branch JPMCC JPMorgan Chase & Co, the ultimate holding company of the Registered Bank Banking Group The consolidated New Zealand operations of the Registered Bank, and includes the business conducted through New Zealand Branch and J.P.
+This includes the Banking Group NZ Branch The New Zealand operations of Registered Bank conducted through its New Zealand branch JPMCC JPMorgan Chase & Co, the ultimate non-bank holding company of the Registered Bank Banking Group The consolidated New Zealand operations of the Registered Bank, and includes the business conducted through New Zealand Branch and J.P.
 Morgan Securities Australia Limited.
+General Auditor External and independent party appointed to conduct an assessment on internal controls and financial reporting.